Mentally Healthy Workplace

-The Australian Small Business and Family Enterprise Ombudsman, Kate Carnell said high levels of stress and long working hours left small business people vulnerable to fatigue, anxiety and depression.
+In July 2017, the Australian Small Business and Family Enterprise Ombudsman, Kate Carnell said high levels of stress and long working hours left small business people vulnerable to fatigue, anxiety and depression.

 "It can be tough starting and growing a small business.
 Often the hours are long, cash can be right and you have to constantly overcome obstacles."

 There are several websites that provide excellent resources to help you maintain a mentally healthy workplace.
 You can tap into these resources as a sole operator or as the owner of a small business with employee responsibilities.